Mark-AImagineers/data_scrubbers/README.md

 3. Set up the PostgreSQL database.
 4. Run the Django server.

+Installing in dockers need to remove the following from requirements.txt
+- twisted-iocpsupport (remove)
+- tensorflow-intel and tensorflow (remove only the version let pip resolve) -

 Detailed setup instructions will be provided below.

 ## Dependencies
 The primary dependencies for this project include:
+- Python 3.10
 - Django
 - PostgreSQL
 - Django REST framework (for building APIs)
 - Additional libraries as needed for specific data sources and scrubbing tasks.
+- Docker

 ## Usage
 Users can interact with the project through a RESTful API, which allows them to initiate data scrubbing tasks, retrieve scrubbed data, and manage the data collection process.